This tutorial covers identifying intercepts of a line, through the exploration of:

 You can also find the x- and y-intercepts from an equation.
 An equation in two variables is an equation with terms involving two distinct variables.
 Most commonly, these variables are x and y.

-For example, the equation below represents the balance of debt during a 24-month repayment period, with the corresponding graph representation.
+The equation below represents the balance of debt during a 24-month repayment period, with the corresponding graph representation.

 You can find the x-intercept by substituting 0 for y in the equation and then solving the equation for x.